jacehalvorson/nfl_stats_prototype/README.md

 ## Potential improvements

-> Sorting by attribute backwards
-Once sorted by a particular attribute, one should be able to click the button again to reverse the order.
-Also ties should be resolved by player name
+> Non-recursive sorting algorithm
+Currently a worst-case quicksort can exceed Python's recursive depth limit

+> Alternating row colors
+Rows should alternate color so lining up stats with players is easier

 > Data Export to .xlsb
 Only .txt and .csv are currently supported.
-This addition may require more packages to run the program.
+The framework to check for the pyxll package is implemented but the file I/O isn't

 > Improved layout
 Considering placing buttons above and below the stats instead of on the left side.

+> Bugs with fixed table width
+Too many attributes with wide enough names extends beyond the end of the window

 > Different data source
 Collecting data drom a different source would allow a full data download instead of loading one page at a time, which would significantly improve load times.